 and you place the mouthpiece at the end of the plastic tube in your

 mouth.
-It is not neccessary to hold the handpiece parallel with the
+It is not necessary to hold the handpiece parallel with the

 heating element, you can hold it level with the ground and thus avoid